Skip to content

 </html>

-How title tags appear in SERP, Browsers and Social Media
+How Title Tags Appear in SERP, Browsers and Social Media

 Having clear and relevant page titles improves user experience and can result in an increased click-through rate from the Search Engine Results Page (SERP).
 Think of your page title as a headline that encourages people to click on your result.